dznetubingen/nanopore-enrichment/README.md

 The file 'c9orf72_hg38_config_noChr.tsv' specifies the repeat to look for.
 It can be found in the 'assets' directory of this repository.
 Each repeat and its length are now contained in 'sample.strique.tsv'.

+### Analysis of STRique results
+You can visualize the results of the STRique repeat counting in histograms using the script 'generate_repeat_histogram.R' in the 'bin' directory.
+Just specify the path to the STRique results file and run the script.
+It will produce two histograms of repeat lengths, one for all repeats and one for repeats that have been filtered for small repeat lengths (default cutoff is 10, can be changed in the script).